-Brazil - Current Account
+Brazil Current Account

-Current account drops into deficit in July
+Current account swings to deficit in June

 Brazil Current Account Chart